bahmutov/cypress-workshop-basics/slides/02-adding-items/PITCHME.md

 ---

-## Todo: delete all items at the start

-Todo: write the test "deletes all items at the start"

-There might be two implementations (cy.each vs click on multiple elements)

----

 ## Todo: number of items increments by one

 How do you check if an unknown number of items grows by one?
 There might be no items at first.